Phra Phong Chan Loi BE2460 Wat Khu Salot Luang Phor Parn Wat Bang Nom Kho

 Back view — Phra Phong Chan Loi BE2460

-Reverse: consolidated powder body; gentle surface undulation from hand-pressing
+Reverse: consolidated powder body; gentle undulation consistent with hand-pressing and natural set.

 Thaprachan certificate — Phra Phong Chan Loi BE2460